 Many photographs are not successful simply because the photographer looks through the viewfinder as if they were examining the scene for scary animals.
 Once that have made up their minds they are not about to be eaten, they press the shutter button.

 However, for photographic purposes, they should really keep looking.
 The camera will not differentiate between the friend and the lampost in the background appearing to stick out of their friend’s head.

 Photography is not about just looking.
 It is an activity quite different from glancing at something sufficiently to work out that you know what it is, and you don’t have to run away from it.
-You have to look carefully at the full frame in your viewfinder and deal with that.
+You have to look carefully at the whole frame in your viewfinder and deal with that.

-So how do you look properly?
+So how do you see properly?

 There are a number of steps you can take to make sure your picture is more likely to work for you.

 - Make sure you have decided what the purpose of your picture is.
 If you haven’t worked that out, the rest of these actions won’t help very much.

 - Consciously look round the edges of the viewfinder frame.
 You’re looking for things that are normally lurking in your peripheral vision.
 They may be the things you have assumed just aren’t there.
 You may have to reframe the picture to exclude these elements if they don’t add anything to the story you’re telling us.

 - Draw our attention to the main reason for the photograph.
 This includes focussing on the subject or making sure it’s large enough, or bright enough.
 It might mean you use other compositional techniques like leading lines to make sure we don’t miss it.

 - You may even have to move closer to your subject.
 Or zoom in a bit more.
 Fill the frame with what you’re photographing.